Skip to main content

 Unscheduled absences (those that occur without prior advance notice) will be monitored.
 Absenteeism and a history of repeated requests to leave early without proper approval will result in remediation and may lead to dismissal from the program.

 Graduate students must inform clinical instructors or the program director if they are unable to attend clinical rotations and/or lectures prior to the beginning of the shift.
-It is the expectation of the department that the graduate student report their absence directly to a departmental representative.
+It is the expectation of the department that the graduate student reports their absence directly to a departmental representative.
 Although it may be helpful to leave a voice mail or send an email, key instructors may not receive the message in a timely fashion.
-In some cases instruction to other students may be delayed until everyone is present.
+In some cases, instruction to other students may be delayed until everyone is present.

 Alerts for program closings due to dangerous travel conditions, power outages, or unexpected utility failures will be made directly to students as soon as the information becomes available.

-1. Attendance is mandatory.
+b.
+Attendance is mandatory.
 Students are permitted 2 sick days per semester and must make up practicums and exams within a reasonable time frame when they return to class.
 In the event that additional days are missed the student must:

 • Submit a written explanation within 2 days to the program director explaining the reason for the extended absence that includes an anticipated date of return with an approved (by the appropriate instructor) action plan detailing the makeup schedule for missed practicums and/or exams.